caiorgarcez/TestGit/README.md

 `$git clone https://urloftherepository.`

 Create a markdown file called myfistfile.md.
-The purpose is to add this file to your Github repository.
+The objective is to add this file to your Github repository.
 Then run:

 `$ git add myfirstfile.md`